MIoannis/text-editor/README.md

 ## Development

-This is the early stage of development.
+This is an end stage of development.
-Right now I am trying to create some features and friendly UI.
+Right now I am developing some last features and fixing bugs.
+Release will be in a few days.

 ## Version